 Parents should avoid taking children out of school for reasons other than personal or family illness or bereavement.
-Families are encouraged to plan their vacations around the school vacation days.
+Families are asked to plan their vacations around the school calendar.
 Occasionally, this is impossible.
 HCA wants to be reasonable; however, we are charged with an educational responsibility.
 For families that must be gone during school time, the following will apply:

-- 1) The school office and the student's teacher must be notified by a parent or guardian in writing at least seven (7) days in advance. - 2) If a student has more than one teacher, each teacher must be informed by the student. - 3) Students will be responsible for turning in completed makeup work upon return unless other arrangements have been made with the teacher. - 4) Failure to follow this procedure will constitute an absence without excuse, and the privilege of making up work missed will be denied. - 5) It is advisable for parents to discuss their student's academic standing with the teacher(s) before planning an extended school-time vacation.
+- 1) The school office and the student's teacher must be notified by a parent or guardian in writing at least seven (7) days in advance. - 2) If a student has more than one teacher, each teacher must be informed by the student. - 3) Students will be responsible for turning in completed makeup work upon return to school. - 4) Failure to follow this procedure will constitute an absence without excuse, and the privilege of making up work missed will be denied. - 5) Parents are required to discuss their student's academic standing with the teacher(s) before planning an extended school-time vacation.
 It is possible that a student may fail a class because of the impossible task of completing missed assignments without hearing the classroom discussion.